 Further information can be found at: https://www.scienceandindustrymuseum.org.uk/manchester-science-festival/

 The Festival of Social Science is a national event now in its 19th year.
-Salford partners with the University of Manchester and Manchester Metropolitan University to produce a local programme of events to showcase recent developments in social science research.
+Salford partners with the University of Manchester and Manchester Metropolitan University to produce a local programme of events to showcase recent developments in social science research across the Greater Manchester area.
 Past events have covered contemporary themes including ageing and health, education, virtual reality and AI.
-The focus of the Festival in 2021 is climate change, to tie in with the COP26 event in November 2021.
+The focus of the Festival in 2021 was climate change, to tie in with the COP26 event in Glasgow, which took place in November 2021.

 The festival engages the wider community through a variety of mechanisms including interactive workshops, exhibitions, participatory research and debates.
 This enables us to showcase our research and also to seek feedback from our local community to contribute to our current research projects and to shape our future research agenda.

-Further information on Salford’s participation in the festival can be found at: http://www.esrcmanchesterfest.ac.uk/
+Further information on Salford’s participation in this year’s festival can be found at: https://festivalofsocialscience.com/

 The Institute was launched in 2014 to conduct vital research and community engagement work into living well with dementia.
 It brings together an interdisciplinary team of academics drawn from the sciences, technology, arts and humanities and social science to undertake research into dementia in the areas of creativity, technology and the environment.

 Academics work closely with a panel of Dementia Associates, who have direct experience of living with, or supporting someone who is living with, dementia.
 Through co-production, Dementia Associates contribute to setting the Institute’s research agenda and to the organisation of conferences and engagement events.